Bat: Internal systems

-With its extremely thin membranous tissue, a bat's wing can significantly contribute to the organism's total gas exchange efficiency.
-Because of the high energy demand of flight, the bat's body meets those demands by exchanging gas through the patagium of the wing.
-When the bat has its wings spread it allows for an increase in surface area to volume ratio.
-The surface area of the wings is about 85% of the total body surface area, suggesting the possibility of a useful degree of gas exchange.
-The subcutaneous vessels in the membrane lie very close to the surface and allow for the diffusion of oxygen and carbon dioxide.
+Bats possess a highly adapted respiratory system to cope with the demands of powered flight.
+They have relatively large lungs and many species have proportionally larger alveolar surface areas and pulmonary capillary blood volumes than other mammals.
+During flight the respiratory cycle has a one-to-one relationship with the wing-beat cycle.
+Their mammalian lungs prevent them from flying at high altitudes.
+Bats can also meet oxygen demands by exchanging gas through the patagium of the wing.
+When the bat has its wings spread it allows for an increase in surface area to volume ratio, 85% of the surface area being the wing.
+The subcutaneous vessels in the membrane lie near the surface and allow for the diffusion of oxygen and carbon dioxide.

-The digestive system of bats has varying adaptations depending on the species of bat and its diet.
-As in other flying animals, food is processed quickly and effectively to keep up with the energy demand.
-Insectivorous bats may have certain digestive enzymes to better process insects, such as chitinase to break down chitin, which is a large component of insects.
-Vampire bats, probably due to their diet of blood, are the only vertebrates that do not have the enzyme maltase, which breaks down malt sugar, in their intestinal tract.
-Nectivorous and frugivorous bats have more maltase and sucrase enzymes than insectivorous, to cope with the higher sugar contents of their diet.
+The digestive system of bats varies depending on the species of bat and its diet.
+Digestion is relatively quick to meet the energy demands of flight.
+Insectivorous bats may have certain digestive enzymes to better process insects, such as chitinase to break down their chitin exoskeleton.
+Vampire bats, probably due to their diet of blood, are unique among vertebrates in that they do not have the enzyme maltase, which breaks down malt sugar, in their intestinal tract.
+Nectivorous and frugivorous bats have more maltase and sucrase enzymes than insectivores, to cope with the higher sugar contents of their diet.

 The adaptations of the kidneys of bats vary with their diets.
 Carnivorous and vampire bats consume large amounts of protein and can output concentrated urine; their kidneys have a thin cortex and long renal papillae.
 Frugivorous bats lack that ability and have kidneys adapted for electrolyte-retention due to their low-electrolyte diet; their kidneys accordingly have a thick cortex and very short conical papillae.
-Bats have higher metabolic rates associated with flying, which lead to an increased respiratory water loss.
-Their large wings are composed of the highly vascularized membranes, increasing the surface area, and leading to cutaneous evaporative water loss.
-Water helps maintain their ionic balance in their blood, thermoregulation system, and removal of wastes and toxins from the body via urine.
+Flying gives bats relatively high metabolism, which increases respiratory water loss.
+Lipids known as cerebrosides retain water in cold temperatures but allow for evaporation though the skin in hot temperatures to cool them.
+Water helps maintain the ionic balance in their blood, thermoregulation system and urinary and waste system.
 They are also susceptible to blood urea poisoning if they do not receive enough fluid.